My name is Claire, I am a Home Care Social Carer and I use my knowledge of Auslan to help my clients who are Deaf.

 Learning Auslan was one of the best lessons I have learnt, and I feel others would feel the same — even if they just learn the basics, you never know where it might take you!
 In life a small gesture could make someone smile.
 Auslan puts all those small gestures into a language and a way for people to communicate and become part of their communities.
 It should be embraced and continued for many years!

 If you live in NSW and are looking to apply purpose to your daily life, to help make the world a better place by harnessing your passion and contributing to your community – Like Family is for you.
 There isn't one particular passion, hobby, interest or skill that we look for, we even love Social Carers who have a passion for learning many new and different skills.
-All Social Carers have flexible hours to suit their schedule, with a good hourly pay rate.
+All heroes have flexible hours to suit their schedule, with a good hourly pay rate.
 Sign up now to become a Social Carer where you will be matched with members in your local area who share your interests and are looking for companionship and support.